 Natural repellents that some people swear by include:

-Coyote, fox or dog urine: Spray, drizzle or pour this near a groundhog’s hole to deter his or her return.
-Groundhogs fear predators, including coyotes, foxes, and dogs, and smelling their urine is a warning to stay away.
+- Spray coyote, fox, or dog urine: Spray, drizzle or pour this near a groundhog’s hole to repel groundhogs.
+They fear predators, including coyotes, foxes, and dogs, and smelling their urine is a warning to stay away.
 If you don’t have a dog, some people claim putting used kitty litter just inside a groundhog’s hole will ward off this pest.

-Dog fur and human hair: Groundhogs dislike people and man’s best friend is a foe, so sprinkle some of Fido’s fur or hair collected from a salon or barber shop around your flower bed to deter groundhogs.
+- Spread dog fur and human hair clippings: Groundhogs dislike people and man’s best friend is a foe, so sprinkle some of Fido’s fur or hair collected from a salon or barber shop around your flower bed to deter groundhogs.

-Ammonia: A rag soaked with ammonia placed near the entrance of a groundhog’s hole acts as a giant “Keep Away” sign.
-Other strong scents groundhogs don’t like include talcum powder and garlic.
+- Use ammonia: A rag soaked with ammonia placed near the entrance of a groundhog’s hole acts as a giant “Keep Away” sign.
+Other strong scents groundhogs don’t like include talcum powder, mothballs, Epsom salt, and garlic.

-Red pepper: Groundhogs, like many people, don’t like spicy foods, so sprinkle red pepper flakes or spray a mix of water and chopped peppers near groundhog tunnels and holes.
-You’ll have to reapply your pepper flakes or pepper spray after a rain.
+- Use red pepper: Groundhogs, like many people, don’t like spicy foods, so sprinkle red pepper flakes or cayenne pepper, or spray a mix of water and chopped peppers near groundhog tunnels and holes.
+You’ll have to reapply your pepper flakes or pepper spray after rain.

-Here’s how to trap a groundhog (humanely): Set your trap close to but not blocking the entrance to the burrow entrance.
-As bait, use a slice of cantaloupe or other fruit.
-Replace the bait daily, as fresh bait works best.
+- As bait, use a slice of cantaloupe or other fruit.
+(Replace the bait daily, as fresh bait works best.)

 Note: Trapping is not favored as a method of groundhog removal.
 According to the University of New Hampshire Extension, “Several factors make this a less attractive approach than you may think: Translocating a woodchuck from its home is subjecting the humanely trapped animal to a prolonged, very stressful ordeal that often ends in its death.”